-The point of long papers is to help science, not to grow your CV list.
+The point of journal papers is to help science, not to grow your CV list.

-The point of long papers is to help science, not to grow your CV list.
+The point of journal papers is to help science, not to grow your CV list.

-- Journals/technical reports have a preferred orientation and audience. - $\Rightarrow$ Do not force into a journal only based on impact factor: you won't be cited.
+- Journals have a preferred orientation and audience. - \Rightarrow Do not force into a journal only based on impact factor: you won't be cited.

-The point of long papers is to help science, not to grow your CV list.
+The point of journal papers is to help science, not to grow your CV list.

-- Journals/technical reports have a preferred orientation and audience.
-Do not force into a journal only based on impact factor: you won't be cited. - ▶ In same area, journals are ranked by impact factors. - $\Rightarrow$ If your article is not worth the best journals, maybe it's not worth publishing
+- Journals have a preferred orientation and audience. - \Rightarrow Do not force into a journal only based on impact factor: you won't be cited. - In same area, journals are ranked by impact factors. - \Rightarrow If your article is not worth the best journals, maybe it's not worth publishing

-The point of long papers is to help science, not to grow your CV list.
+The point of journal papers is to help science, not to grow your CV list.

-- Journals/technical reports have a preferred orientation and audience.
-Do not force into a journal only based on impact factor: you won't be cited. - In same area, journals are ranked by impact factors.
-If your article is not worth the best journals, maybe it's not worth publishing - Do not force a paper to be published by jumping from journal to journal. - $\rightarrow$ Reviewers are often the same and you get a bad reputation - $\rightarrow$ A bad paper is a bad paper, you need to change it! - $\Rightarrow$ Never feel in a hurry to publish!
+- \Rightarrow Do not force into a journal only based on impact factor: you won't be cited. - In same area, journals are ranked by impact factors.
+If your article is not worth the best journals, maybe it's not worth publishing - Do not force a paper to be published by jumping from journal to journal. - \rightarrow Reviewers are often the same and you get a bad reputation - \rightarrow A bad paper is a bad paper, you need to change it! - \Rightarrow Never feel in a hurry to publish!
 Your career may be at stake!

-The point of long papers is to help science, not to grow your CV list.
+The point of journal papers is to help science, not to grow your CV list.

-- Journals/technical reports have a preferred orientation and audience.
-Do not force into a journal only based on impact factor: you won't be cited. - In same area, journals are ranked by impact factors.
-If your article is not worth the best journals, maybe it's not worth publishing - Do not force a paper to be published by jumping from journal to journal. - $\rightarrow$ Reviewers are often the same and you get a bad reputation - $\rightarrow$ A bad paper is a bad paper, you need to change it! - $\Rightarrow$ Never feel in a hurry to publish!
-Your career may be at stake! - Page length may be a critical factor depending on your contribution. - $\Rightarrow$ Problem with theoretical contributions: few journals allow 50-page proofs.
+- \Rightarrow Do not force into a journal only based on impact factor: you won't be cited. - In same area, journals are ranked by impact factors. - \Rightarrow If your article is not worth the best journals, maybe it's not worth publishing - Do not force a paper to be published by jumping from journal to journal. - \rightarrow Reviewers are often the same and you get a bad reputation - \rightarrow A bad paper is a bad paper, you need to change it! - \Rightarrow Never feel in a hurry to publish!
+Your career may be at stake! - Page length may be a critical factor depending on your contribution. - \Rightarrow Problem with theoretical contributions: few journals allow 50-page proofs.

-The point of long papers is to help science, not to grow your CV list.
+The point of journal papers is to help science, not to grow your CV list.